Cash ISAs (sometimes called NISAs) are savings accounts that pay interest that is free of Income Tax.

 ISA Rules on Deceased Spouse ISA transfers

-New rules introduced in April 2015 mean that if your spouse or civil partner died on or after 3 December 2014, you’ll receive an additional ISA allowance equal to the value of their ISA savings at the time of their death.
+If your spouse or civil partner died on or after 3 December 2014, you’ll receive an additional ISA allowance equal to the value of their ISA savings at the time of their death.
+This means that on death, the ISA can be transferred to the surviving spouse, still held in the ISA wrapper for the rest of the surviving spouse’s lifetime.
+This means you will continue to be able to receive any interest or growth tax-free.

 Innovative Finance ISA for peer-to-peer loans